-Design Principle 6: Route 4 designs should NOT PARTIAL MET enable transition to a vertical profile that allows an efficient, and potentially faster, climb to higher altitudes.
-MET attitudes.

-Summary of Qualitative Assessment: With the modernisation of airspace, through FASI-S, it is expected that the future air traffic situation will allow departing traffic to be given clearance to climb above the designed altitude limits.
-Until that time, departing traffic will be issued a clearance to climb initially to not above 4000ft.
-Further climb to not above 7000ft will be issued, where the air traffic situation allows as soon as is practicable.

-Design Principle 7: Designs that seek to provide NOT PARTIAL MET respite should not overfly previously unaffected MET populations.

-Summary of Qualitative Assessment: Not applicable as none of these options were designed to provide any respite in accordance with the wishes of the stakeholders engaged during CAP 1616 Step 1A/B.

-Design Principle 8: Route 4 designs should not NOT PARTIAL MET be constrained by the existing NPR to 4000ft.
-MET

-Summary of Qualitative Assessment: This design is not constrained by the existing NPR to 4000ft.
+Design Principle 6: Route 4 designs should enable transition to a vertical profile that allows an efficient, and potentially faster, climb to higher altitudes.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: With the moder expected that the future air traffic situation will allo to climb above the designed altitude limits.
+Until that clearance to climb initially to not above 4000ft.
+Furt issued, where the air traffic situation allows as soon w departing It time, depa her climb to traffic to be give rting traffic will l not above 7000f n clearance be issued a Design Principle 7: Designs that seek to provide respite should not overfly previously unaffected populations.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: Not applicable provide any respite in accordance with the wishes of 1616 Step 1A/B. Design Principle 8: Route 4 designs should not be constrained by the existing NPR to 4000ft.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This design is no 4000ft. ot constrain ed by the existing , NPR to

-Design Principle Evaluation OPTION NO: 3 Option Name: Fly-by Fly-by (Apparent Dispersion Late in Turn) ACCEPT Description of Option: Climb straight ahead for 3.8nm not below 1100ft.
-Turn right to track 347.5°T for 3.5nm.
-Turn right to track 077.6°T for 4.7nm climbing to not below 3200ft.
-Maintain track 077.6°T for 2nm climbing not above 4000ft then route direct SUNAV. ition. de d Design Principle 1: Route 4 options will be designed safely with full regulatory compliance.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: The procedure levels of flight safety by ensuring all tracks are desimitigation may be required to ensure safe separation Route 4. gned to PAN S-OPS criteria.
-Ho owever, Design Principle 2: Designs should be built to facilitate dispersion below 7000 ft.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: The design factoring treates dispersion along the easterly track and so p urn and Design Principle 3: New Route 4 design options should give due regard to the historic routings in use prior to the introduction of RNAV routes in 2012.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: This route is a (pre-2013) traffic routing.
-The term 'historic route' Standard Instrument Departures (SIDs) in place be 2013 prior to the introduction of the RNAV-1 SIDs is refers to the tween Decei e Route 4 Convent ional Design Principle 4: Route 4 designs should seek to minimise the adverse impact of noise on previously unaffected populations and seek to reduce the total number of people overflown.
+Design Principle Evaluation OPTION NO: 3 Option Name: Fly-by Fly-by (Apparent Dispersion Late in Furn) ACCEPT Description of Option: Climb straight ahead for 3.8nm not below 1100ft.Turn right to track 347.5°T for 3.5nm.Turn right to track 077.6°T for 4.7nm climbing to not below 3200ft.Maintain track 077.6°T for 2nm climbing not above 4000ft then route direct SUNAV.
+Design Principle 1: Route 4 options will be designed safely with full regulatory compliance.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: The procedure has been designed to meet acceptable levels of flight safety by ensuring all tracks are designed to PANS-OPS criteria.
+However, mitigation may be required to ensure safe separation for simultaneous participating aircraft on Route 4.
+Design Principle 2: Designs should be built to facilitate dispersion below 7000 ft.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: The design factor creates dispersion along the easterly track and so particular the factor of the start of the - turn and Design Principle 3: New Route 4 design options should give due regard to the historic routings in use prior to the introduction of RNAV routes in 2012.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This route is designed with due regard for the historic (pre-2013) traffic routing.
+The term 'historic route' refers to the Route 4 Conventional Standard Instrument Departures (SIDs) in place between December 1999 and November 2013 prior to the introduction of the RNAV-1 SIDs in 2013.
+Design Principle 4: Route 4 designs should seek to minimise the adverse impact of noise on previously unaffected populations and seek to reduce the total number of people overflown.
 NOT MET PARTIAL MET Summary of Qualitative Assessment: This procedure adverse impact of noise to some previously unaffect following the turn.
 Design Principle 5: Designs should seek to minimise the impact of noise on particularly sensitive areas.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: The design wil particularly sensitive areas. l minimise t he impact of noise on
+NOT MET PARTIAL MET Summary of Qualitative Assessment: The design will particularly sensitive areas. minimise t he impact of noise eon